mzayatz/blog/posts/nav_descent.md

     - Ideal < current = above path.
 Start down.
     - Ideal > current = below path.
 Descent can wait.

-Sounds way more complicated.
-However, it's a visual process with simple math.
-It becomes second nature with practice.
+I know, this sounds way more complicated.
+However, <mark>think of it as visual process</mark>.
+It will become second nature with practice.
 Here are some examples.

 **Note**: The examples below use crossing restrictions.
 This technique also works to determine an ideal descent to a runway.
 To do so, replace the crossing restriction with airfield elevation rounded to the nearest thousand.

-#### Descent to Restriction Example:
+### Descent to Restriction Example:
 ![Nav Display Example 1](/img/posts/nav_descent_1.webp) Referencing the nav display above, note that **CUBES** is sitting on the **40 NM** range ring.
 You're at **35,000** feet.
 1. Drop 3 zeros from restriction altitude (20,000). **20**